Thames Tributary Ravensbourne - St.Johns

 Orchard estate large 1963-6.
 The standard L.C.C. mixture of the time.
 A group of point blocks, and low stepped terraces around grassy squares.

 Bridge.
 North of Lewisham Station - connection between the old Greenwich Park line and the North Kent line crosses the main line on a 240ft double span lattice girder bridge.
-This was the bridge which collapsed in the train crash of December 1957.
+This was the bridge which collapsed in the train crash of 4th December 1957.
 This bridge was re-erected quickly out of bits and pieces and is still there.
+The replacement was designed by an ex-Royal Engineer and assembled by Redpath Brown in Greenwich,

 The line to Lewisham Road from Nunhead was abandoned by an Act in 1929 and the line taken up.